How to Use Content Marketing to Grow Website Traffic

 Call us at +91 99023 30233 if you want to understand what this looks like specifically for your business, your keywords, and your market.

 Written by — Founder & Director, OneCity Technologies Pvt Ltd, Bangalore.
-20+ years in SEO and digital marketing.
+22 years in business and digital marketing.
 650+ businesses helped across India and the UAE.

 Expert insight from L.K.
 Monu Borkala: Long-tail keywords — phrases of four or more words — account for 70% of all search queries and convert at 2.5x the rate of head terms, yet most Bangalore businesses focus their SEO on short, highly competitive keywords they cannot realistically rank for within 12 months (Semrush Long-Tail Keyword Guide).
 Google’s 2024 Search On event confirmed that 15% of all searches every day are queries Google has never seen before — making intent analysis more valuable than volume alone.
 Ahrefs data shows that the #1 result for a keyword gets 39.8% of all clicks on average, but the gap between position 1 and position 3 in click-through rate is only 10 percentage points — making page-one visibility, not just position one, the realistic and profitable ranking target for most businesses (Ahrefs CTR Study).